 Students learn and practice the craft of writing short stories, sketches, poetry, short drama, journals, reportage and other literary forms for both personal enjoyment and professional training.
-PREREQ: ENGL 836 and READ 836 or ENGL 847 or ESL 400, or eligibility for ENGL 100 or 105 on approved college English Placement Test and other measures as necessary.
+PREREQ: ENGL 836 and READ 836 or ENGL 847 or ESL 400, or eligibility for ENGL 100 or 105 on the College Placement Test or other multiple measures assessment.
 Transfer: CSU: C2, UC.